 Tennis Season Recap

-- The Belles posted their tenth consecutive season with at least ten victories.
+- The Belles posted their eleventh consecutive season with at least ten victories.

-- The team won over 60 percent of their MIAA doubles and singles matches during the year.
+- The team won 75 percent of their MIAA doubles and singles matches during the year.